xmmedia/kohana_module/guide/cl4/index.md

   * generate stand-alone admin panes from models that include a full-featured list of records with pagination, search, add, edit, etc.
 * create HTML tables with the new htmltable class
 * use Form to create a wide range of common form elements
-* use additional cl4 helper functions that are not available in Kohana to facilitate:
+* use additional XM helper functions that are not available in Kohana to facilitate:
   * uploading and manipulating files
   * writing and reading CSV files
   * writing and reading XML files